vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 Under `Mempool Configuration Option`, ensure that `broadcast = true`.

-### Save Tendermint genesis
+### Update Tendermint genesis
 To start successfully, tendermint needs the genesis file from the network you will be trying to join.
 This file need to be located in `YOUR_TENDERMINT_HOME/config/genesis.json`.
+Download the genesis file and use it to replace the genesis in your config.

 You can find genesis files:
-* In the [networks repository] for the mainnet network: (https://github.com/vegaprotocol/networks).
+* In the [networks repository](https://github.com/vegaprotocol/networks) for the mainnet network.
-* In the [networks internal repository] for sandbox and other test networks: (https://github.com/vegaprotocol/networks-internal).
+* In the [networks internal repository](https://github.com/vegaprotocol/networks-internal) for sandbox and other test networks.
 Note: For sandbox, the genesis must be a URL to a remote file, not saved locally on disk.

 For example, to join mainnet you will need the following [genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json).